yaroslaff/nudecrawler/README.md

 Right way workaround is simple - after you will install NudeNet download model *manually* (no wget!) and place it to `~/.NudeNet/`

-Or you can download from my temporary site: `wget https://nudecrawler.netlify.app/classifier_model.onnx` (But I cannot promise it will be there forever) and put it to ~/.NudeNet .
+Or you can download from my temporary site: `wget -O ~/.NudeNet/classifier_model.onnx https://nudecrawler.netlify.app/classifier_model.onnx` (But I cannot promise it will be there forever) and put it to ~/.NudeNet .

 ##### Using NudeNet with NudeCrawler